rust-lang/blog.rust-lang.org/posts/2018-05-15-Rust-turns-three.md

----
++++
-layout: post
+layout = "post"
-title: "Rust turns three"
+title = "Rust turns three"
-author: Aaron Turon
+author = "Aaron Turon"
-description: "Three years ago today, the Rust community released Rust 1.0 to the world, with our initial vision of fearless systems programming."
+description = "Three years ago today, the Rust community released Rust 1.0 to the world, with our initial vision of fearless systems programming."
----
++++

 Three years ago today, the Rust community released [Rust 1.0] to the world, with our initial vision of fearless systems programming.
 As per tradition, we’ll